SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Alarms.md

 CanSimulate{{"Managed to simulate?"}}
 ReduceFeatures{{"Reduce the amount of features used to\nnarrow down the issue.\n(e.g. Hysteresis, conditional monitoring...)\nClick the node to go a relevant docs page."}}
 VerifyConfiguration{{"Verify if you have a clear issue,\nincorrect configuration or undefined behavior."}}
-NotFixedCOPS{{"Contact techsupport@skyline.be,\nincluding all info gathered and steps taken."}}
+NotFixedCOPS{{"Contact techsupport@skyline.be.\nInclude all gathered information and steps taken."}}
 ExtraInfoNotFixed{{"1.
 Check if the behavior is the same on a\nstandalone parameter, column parameter, matrix parameter...\n2.
 Check the element logging.\n3.
-Contact support.data-insights@skyline.be,\nincluding all info gathered and steps taken."}}
+Contact support.data-insights@skyline.be.\nInclude all gathered information and steps taken."}}
 %% Connect blocks %%
 CreationIssue --- AlarmTemplate
 AlarmTemplate --- ProtocolDebug